Oliver-Tommy/TabVault/README.md

 ![Image of the Javascript ](readme/images/JSHint.png)

-Python was tested for PEP8 compatibilty using the <a href="https://pep8ci.herokuapp.com/">CI Python Linter</a>, and the models.py, test_form, urls.py and views.py were edited for easier readability.
+Python was tested for PEP8 compatibilty using the <a href="https://pep8ci.herokuapp.com/">CI Python Linter</a>, and the python files: models.py, test_form.py, urls.py and views.py were edited for easier readability.

 ### User Testing